zomagic/Cerberus_Modext/README.md

 This will download everything but will not replace anything except diddy and fantomCX modules will be replace.<br>

 WARNING!!
 All existing module that share the same name will be replace by the new version if you run with -update.<br>
 Please backup your modules if necessary.
+Better safe than sorry!

 This is the list of module to be download by the app
 - FantomCX